View Clyde Gatzke's Obituary on journaltimes.com and share memories

 RACINE – Clyde H. Gatzke, 80, sailed his last voyage on Tuesday, September 24, 2019 at his home.

 Clyde was born in Racine on September 29, 1938 to the late Harold M. and Rose O. (nee, Rotz) Gatzke.
 He graduated from Horlick High School in 1956 and was employed by Racine County until 1971 before working at Twin Disc for 15 years.
 Clyde also was a Realtor at Beacon Realty.
 Clyde married his high school sweetheart, Sonia Erickson.
 They had three sons, who survive him, Richard (Sandy) Gatzke, Ronald Gatzke and David Gatzke.
 In 1981, Clyde married Margie Cacciotti.
-Clyde is also survived by his two stepchildren, Michael (Karen) and Mark (Tammy).
-Clyde is survived by many grandchildren and great grandchildren; and his two four-legged friends, Lacey and Onyx.
+Clyde is also survived by his two stepchildren, Michael (Karen) Rowland and Mark (Tammy) Regnier.
+Clyde is survived by many grandchildren and 2 great grandchildren, Colton and Shiloh; his brother-in-law and sisters-in-law, Jerry (Arlene) Cacciotti and Judie Williquette; and his two four-legged friends, Lacey and Onyx.
+He was preceded in death by his brother-in-law, Darrell Williquette.

 Clyde was a lifetime and dedicated member of the Racine Yacht Club where he enjoyed playing cards with his buddies.
 When he was younger, Clyde won many of the races at the club.
 Clyde was a different person, one of a kind, yet he was fair and treated everyone the same, good or bad.
 You always knew where he stood: "It's my way or the highway".